-At this point, the Straits are just 14 kilometres wide and, even today, a dangerous place to be due to the strong currents.
-The Atlantic Ocean is one metre higher than the Mediterranean due to the Med evaporating faster than it can be refilled from rivers.
+At this point, the Straits of Gibraltar are just 14 kilometres wide and, even today, a dangerous place to be due to the strong currents.
+The Atlantic Ocean is one metre higher than the Mediterranean due to the Mediterranean evaporating faster than it can be refilled from rivers.
 There is a constant stream of water from west to east as the Atlantic tries to top up the Mediterranean.
-That is why, on our side of the Mediterranean, the sea feels cool even in the summer as far up the coast as Marbella where the cold Atlantic waters start to disperse south into the bulk of the Mediterranean Sea.
+That is why, on the Spanish side of the Mediterranean, the sea feels cool even in the summer as far up the coast as Marbella where the cold Atlantic waters start to disperse south into the bulk of the Mediterranean Sea.

 Pillars of Hercules from the east - Jebel Musa left Gibraltar right

 Nobody knows who invented the first boat, or where it was invented.
 Circumstantial evidence indicates the Australian aborigines crossed from Bali to Lombok about 50,000 years ago but the oldest proper boat, a log canoe, was found in Holland.
 It is dated to about 8000 BC.
 A craft of this nature, however, would not have been very safe on the Mediterranean Sea.